TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-changefeed.md

 ### **Change feed processor versions**

-* The V2 .NET change feed processor is available on [Nuget](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB.ChangeFeedProcessor/) and the source code on [GitHub](https://github.com/Azure/azure-documentdb-changefeedprocessor-dotnet/).
+* The V2 .NET change feed processor is available on [Nuget](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB.ChangeFeedProcessor/) and the source code on [GitHub](https://github.com/Azure/azure-documentdb-changefeedprocessor-dotnet/)
-* The newer V3 .NET change feed processor is part of the .NET V3 SDK and included in the [SDK Nuget](https://www.nuget.org/packages/Microsoft.Azure.Cosmos) and the source code is also on [GitHub](https://github.com/Azure/azure-cosmos-dotnet-v3).
+* The newer V3 .NET change feed processor is part of the .NET V3 SDK and included in the [SDK Nuget](https://www.nuget.org/packages/Microsoft.Azure.Cosmos) and the source code is also on [GitHub](https://github.com/Azure/azure-cosmos-dotnet-v3)

-Make sure you have updated to the latest the version as the issue you might be encountering might have already been solved.
+Make sure you have updated to the latest version, as the issue you might be encountering may have already been solved.

 ### **Why is a lease container required for the change feed processor?**